MetaDocencia/SitioWeb-NV/content/post/2024/20241701-2023Report/index.en.md

 - **How We Use Social Media**, our guidelines and suggestions for the use of MetaDocencia’s social media profiles (in Spanish):[https://zenodo.org/records/10277716](https://zenodo.org/records/10277716)
 - **Repositorio de Accesibilidad 2022-2023**, a document that compiles digital accessibility-related content shared by MetaDocencia between 2022 and 2023 (in Spanish): [https://zenodo.org/records/10514982](https://zenodo.org/records/10514982)

 In addition, in September 2023, we carried out a new round of hiring for project coordination.
 After receiving 134 applications, 3 people were hired.
-Meet the new team members in this post: [/en/post/team2023/](/en/post/team2023/).
 <p align="center">
 <img src="/img/reporte-2023/Postulaciones2023_mapa_porcentajes_ingles.png" alt="Cantidad de postulaciones por país" width="600px"/>
 </p>